infinityRIP/About-Me/README.md

-# Game-Jeaw-Jeaw
+# About Me

-I made this game for school project , made it with unity
+My name is infinityRIP , just beginer deverloper